Environmental Concern Form

 What is the difference between environmental concerns and environmental emergencies?

 An environmental concern is a situation that you believe threatens the environment, such as a trash dump or discarded waste tires in a stream.
 An environmental emergency poses an immediate threat to the public health or the well-being of the environment.
 Examples of environmental emergencies include:

-- Oil and chemical spills.
+- Oil and chemical leaks or spills

-- Radiological and biological discharges.
+- Radiological and biological discharges

-- Accidents causing releases of pollutants.
+- Accidents causing releases of pollutants

-- Fish kills.
+- Fish kills

-- Hazardous material incidents.
+- Hazardous material incidents

 If you are involved in or witness an environmental emergency, please call the Missouri Department of Natural Resources at 573-634-2436.
 For more information see Environmental Emergency Response.